Pin Pointe Fungal Nail Laser NY Podiatrist in NYC New York City Midtown Manhattan at 136 East 57th Street, 8th Fl, New York, NY 10022.

 What is the cost of the laser procedure?

-The PinPointe Foot Laser treatment costs $1,100.00.
+The Toe Nail Laser treatment costs $1,000.00.
+Discount may be available upon consultation with the podiatrist.
 We perform the procedure on all 10 toes.
 We take photographs prior to doing the procedure.
-It includes follow-up visits for photographs and evaluating the nails at 5 months and 10 months.
+Ffollow-up visits are recommended at 5 months and 10 months.

 ***This material is only provided as helpful information and not as medical advice and you should consult with your foot doctor or another medical doctor for a professional diagnosis. ***

-For more information on Pinpointe Fungus Nail Laser treatment and to make an appointment with the NY Laser Fungal Nails Podiatrist Foot Doctor, please call our office today at (212) 288-3137 or click here to make an appointment
+For more information on fungal toenail laser treatment and to make an appointment with best NYC podiatrist - foot doctor, please call us at (212) 288-3137 or click below to make an appointment: